weixingsun/react-native-opencv/Readme.md

-[WIP] React-native-opencv (IOS only)
+React-native-opencv (IOS)

-In Development

-to try copy the folder to node_modules and from root of your project
+copy this folder to node_modules and download opencv framework from https://github.com/opencv/opencv/archive/3.2.0.zip drop zip into ios/OpenCV folder, unzip
-`rnpm link`
+'rnpm link' for your project